-William’s former ‘court jester’ Guy Pelly among Louis’ godparents
+William’s former ‘court jester’ Guy Pelly among Louis’s godparents

 -

-William’s former ‘court jester’ Guy Pelly among Louis’ godparents
+William’s former ‘court jester’ Guy Pelly among Louis’s godparents

 The Duke and Duchess of Cambridge have asked William’s former “court jester” Guy Pelly to be godfather to Prince Louis.